Court-martial: New Zealand

 Service members of the New Zealand Defence Force are tried under a court martial for offences pertaining to the most serious offences against the Armed Forces Discipline Act 1971.
 Offences such as mutiny, murder, sexual offences, serious assaults, drug offences, or offences where the maximum punishment exceeds a 7-year prison term will be heard by court martial.
 Below this 7-year threshold the accused is dealt with by their commanding officer in what is known as a summary trial.

-During court martial the appointed judge is either a New Zealand High Court or District Court judge and he or she presides over the trial.
+During court martial the appointed judge is either a New Zealand High Court or District Court judge and they preside over the trial.
 Defendants are assigned legal counsel, and for the prosecution, a lawyer is assigned who generally comes from a military background.
 The judge advocate is usually made up of senior NZDF officers and warrant officers who hear the defence and prosecution evidence during court martial.
 Punishment on guilty findings of a defendant will see them face being charged with a punishment such as serious reprimand, loss of rank, dismissal from the NZDF, or being sent to military or civilian prison.

+Poland

+In Poland, military courts are military garrison courts and military district courts.
+They are criminal courts with jurisdiction over offences committed by soldiers in active military service, as well as certain offences committed by civilian military personnel and soldiers of the armed forces of foreign countries (Article 647 of the Code of Criminal Procedure).
+Garrison courts rule in the first instance, appeals against their decisions and orders are heard by district courts, which also have first-instance jurisdiction in the most serious cases.
+The Criminal Chamber of the Supreme Court then acts as the second instance; in addition, cassation appeals against judgments rendered in the second instance are heard in the Criminal Chamber.
+The military courts are therefore subject to the adjudicatory supervision of the Supreme Court (which, by the way, follows from Article 183(1) of the Constitution of the Republic of Poland), and the Minister of Justice has superior organizational and administrative supervision.

+Philippines

+In 2005, ex-AFP Major General Carlos Garcia (PMA Class of 1971, assigned comptroller of the AFP was court martialled for violating two articles of the Articles of War for the alleged Php 303 million Peso Money Laundering/Plunder and direct Bribery against him.